Dog skin disorders: Atopic dermatitis

 Dog with atopic dermatitis, with signs around the eye created by rubbing.

 Atopy is a hereditary and chronic (lifelong) allergic skin disease.
-Signs usually begin between 6 months and 3 years of age, with some breeds of dog, such as the golden retriever, showing signs at an earlier age.
+Signs usually begin between 6 months and 3 years of age, with some breeds of dog, such as the Golden Retriever, showing signs at an earlier age.
 Dogs with atopic dermatitis are itchy, especially around the eyes, muzzle, ears and feet.
 In severe cases, the irritation is generalised.
 If the allergens are seasonal, the signs of irritation are similarly seasonal.
 Many dogs with house dust mite allergy have perennial disease.
 Some of the allergens associated with atopy in dogs include pollens of trees, grasses and weeds, as well as molds and house dust mites.
 Ear and skin infections by the bacteria Staphylococcus pseudintermedius and the yeast Malassezia pachydermatis are commonly secondary to atopic dermatitis.

 Dogs with the condition often present with erythema.
 The axillae, ventral abdomen, distal extremities, inner pinnae; and periocular, perioral, and perianal regions are commonly affected.
 Pruritus and inflammation may result in self-induced alopecia and excoriation.
 Otitis externa is present in half of all dogs with atopic dermatitis.

 Food allergy can be associated with identical signs and some authorities consider food allergy to be a type of atopic dermatitis.
 Food allergy can be identified through the use of elimination diet trials in which a novel or hydrolysed protein diet is used for a minimum of 6 weeks.

 Diagnosis of atopic dermatitis is by elimination of other causes of irritation, including fleas, mites, and other parasites, such as Cheyletiella and lice.
 Allergies to aeroallergens can be identified using intradermal allergy testing and/or blood testing (allergen-specific IgE ELISA).

 Treatment includes avoidance of the offending allergens if possible, but for most dogs this is not practical or effective.
 Other treatments modulate the adverse immune response to allergens and include antihistamines, steroids, ciclosporin, and immunotherapy (a process in which allergens are injected to try to induce tolerance).
 In many cases, shampoos, medicated wipes and ear cleaners are needed to try to prevent the return of infections.

+These treatments have been known to cause difficulty among owners.
+However, a study in Veterinary Dermatology used Pulsar to analyse Twitter posts spanning 2009 to 2022, tracking shifts in public sentiment around canine pruritus treatments following the launch of oclacitinib (Apoquel®) in 2013 and lokivetmab (CYTOPOINT®) in 2015.
+The research found a 15.8% increase in positive sentiment and a 6.7% decrease in negative sentiment over the study period, indicating a measurable shift in how dog owners publicly discuss itch management following the availability of these targeted therapies.